 Why We Need Body Acceptance Campaigns

-Fat shaming and skinny shaming incidents force millennials to achieve unreasonable levels of perfectionism, that cause them to experience levels of anxiety, depression, and thoughts of suicide, higher than any generations past.
+Fat shaming and skinny shaming incidents force millennials to achieve unreasonable levels of perfectionism, which cause them to experience levels of anxiety, depression, and thoughts of suicide, higher than any generations past.
 Body acceptance campaigns work towards improving the lives of such people.

 These campaigns also slam beauty brands, fairness creams, fitness brands, plastic surgeons and ‘fat-go’ oil companies that tell us that only fair skins and slim waists are worthy of being admired.